heavenshell/vim-textlint/README.md

 ## Autofix

-If rules are fixable, you can autofix with `TextintFix`.
+If rules are fixable, you can autofix with `TextlintFix`.

 ## Helpful plugins